 The Public Utilities Regulatory Commission (PURC) was set up as a multi- sectoral regulator by Government of Ghana in October, 1997 under the Public Utilities Regulatory Act, 1997 (Act 538) as part of the utility sector reform process to regulate the provision of utility services in the electricity and water sectors.

-By virtue of the Energy Commission Act, 1997 (Act 541) PURC also has regulatory responsibility over charges for supply, transportation and distribution of natural of natural gas services.
+By virtue of the Energy Commission Act, 1997 (Act 541) PURC also has regulatory responsibility over charges for supply, transportation and distribution of natural gas services.

 Under Section 4 of Act 538, PURC is an independent body and is not subject to the control of any authority in the performance of its functions.
 The Office of the President exercises administrative oversight for the Commission.